Book summaries have been around for decades.

 If you’re still interested in trying it out, please use my affiliate link: willyoulaugh.com/blinkist

-I will get a commission at no extra cost to you if you go through my link.
+I will get a commission at no extra cost to you if you choose to upgrade to paid program after trying it out through my link.

 Instead, I prefer checking out the books from the library and using the table of contents to jump to my favorite passages or audiobooks.
 Plus, there’s plenty of comprehensive book summaries online, including animated video summaries.